Understanding What Is a Single Member LLC: A Quick Guide

 Paying Yourself as a Single Member LLC Owner

 It’s also possible to pay yourself through distributions and reimbursements for business expenses.
 Maintaining detailed records of these transactions is crucial for tax purposes to ensure compliance and accurate reporting, especially when you need to pay income tax.
+Careful tracking of draws, reimbursements, and deductible expenses also makes tax time easier.

 Common Misconceptions About SMLLCs